moarpepes/awesome-mesh/README.md

 ### Offline
 **[`^        back to top        ^`](#)**
+* [Battle of the Mesh](http://battlemesh.org/) - A European-based tournament with a social character.
+If you are a mesh networking enthusiast, community networking activist, or have an interest in mesh networks you might want to check this out!

 * [Broadband-Hamnet](http://www.broadband-hamnet.org/) - A high speed, self discovering, self configuring, fault tolerant, wireless computer network that can run for days from a fully charged car battery, or indefinitely with the addition of a modest solar array or other supplemental power source.
 The focus is on emergency communications for HAM operators.

 * [Freifunk](https://freifunk.net/en/) - Germany's largest community wifi project.